 In every other consumer industry, personalization requires one thing: historical customer data.
 Your e-commerce brand tracks purchases across months.
 Your CPG company knows when you bought their product last.
 Your streaming service remembers every show you watched.
 This history is the fuel that powers personalization AI.

 Cannabis is fundamentally different.
-Because of state-level regulations, banking restrictions, and the federal landscape, most dispensaries don't have centralized customer databases.
-Some states explicitly prohibit cross-dispensary tracking.
-Others require anonymized transactions.
+Because of state-level regulations, banking restrictions, privacy expectations, and the federal landscape, many dispensaries do not have clean, portable, centralized customer databases.

 Yet dispensaries are now trying to build the same personalization systems that other consumer brands use.
 This creates a structural mismatch: personalization requires data aggregation.
-Cannabis regulations prohibit data aggregation.
-You can't reconcile those two things.
+Cannabis compliance often pushes toward minimization, consent, and tighter controls.

 *Compliance isn't a checkbox.
 It's the difference between a working personalization system and a legal liability.*